farsightsec/axa/README.md

 0 packets dropped by kernel
 ~~~

-Yup, traffic is flowing.
-We can use `nmsgtool` to receive and de-encapsulate
+Indeed, traffic is flowing and we can use `nmsgtool` to receive and
-the data.
-Here we invoke it to capture three payloads:
+decapsulate the data.
+Here we invoke it to capture and display three payloads:

 ~~~
 $ nmsgtool -V SIE -T newdomain -l 127.0.0.1/5000 -c 3